wp-plugins/3d-model-viewer/readme.txt

 Add the shortcode [3D], wherever you want your model to appear.
 Here are the arguments to this short code:

 * model: name of the model file in the media gallery.
 Mandatory.
+Use *.objmtl if you want OBJ/MTL and name the MTL file exaclty as the OBJMTL file.
 * width, height: Size of the 3d stage.
 If in percent, then relative to the size of the div around the canvas.
 Optional, default is 500x300.
 * background: Background color.
 Optional, default is "ffffff".
 * opacity: Background opacity.
 Optional, default is 1.